 Here in the second decade of the twenty-first century, Stainer & Bell’s unique contribution to British music is affirmed by the surpassing quality and breadth of a catalogue that is a microcosm of the variety and vitality of musical life in these islands.
 Building on the pioneering work of Edmund Fellowes in The English Madrigal School and Byrd Edition, and later the outstanding scholarship of Thurston Dart, Philip Brett and others, Musica Britannica, the Purcell Society Edition and Purcell Society Edition Companion Series, and Early English Church Music continue to uphold all that is best in modern musicology.

-Publishing of new composers such as Samuel Bordoli, Thomas Hewitt-Jones, Edmund Jolliffe, Rhiannon Randle and Alex Woolf continues alongside the renewal and updating of performing material for mainstream orchestral works by Bridge, Butterworth, Delius, Elgar, Holst, Ireland, Gordon Jacob and Vaughan Williams, with contemporary piano music by Morgan Hayes and art-song by Rhian Samuel and Geoffrey Bush.
+Publishing of new composers such as Sarah Cattley, Russell Hepplewhite, Thomas Hewitt-Jones, Edmund Jolliffe, Shruthi Rajasekar, Rhiannon Randle and continues alongside the renewal and updating of performing material for mainstream orchestral works by Bridge, Butterworth, Delius, Elgar, Holst, Ireland, Gordon Jacob and Vaughan Williams, with contemporary piano music by Morgan Hayes and art-song by Rhian Samuel and Geoffrey Bush.

 Arguably no publisher has made a more distinguished contribution overall to the cultivation of choral music both in Britain and in the wider English-speaking community.
 While Choral Now, the innovative programme of online repertoire for voices, showcases some of the brightest young compositional talent, new editions of classical choral works by Howells and Stanford, attractive new scores by Ronald Corp, plus freshly revealed early choral pieces by Vaughan Williams, define a rich and inexhaustible seam of music-making.